Transparent-Audio/transparentmeta/examples/README.md

-# TransparentMeta – Example Scripts
+# TransparentMeta – Demonstration Scripts

+This folder contains four demonstration scripts to help you get started with the TransparentMeta SDK.

+⚠️These are not entry‑point scripts.
+They are code examples showcasing the library’s main functionality.
+You can copy and reuse this code in your application when integrating TransparentMeta.

-This folder contains four minimal scripts to help you get started with the TransparentMeta SDK.
-These examples will onboard you quickly by walking through the full process of logging, key generation, metadata writing, and verification.
-You can use them as a reference for integrating TransparentMeta into your own applications.
+These examples will help you onboard quickly by walking through the workflow for logging, key generation, metadata writing, and verification.

-👉 **Study and run the scripts in order for best results.**

 ---

 ## ✅ Installation

-Before running the examples, install the project dependencies from the root of the repo.

-Use one of the following:
+Before running any example, install the project dependencies from the root of the repository using one of the following commands:

 ```bash
 make install        # for runtime-only dependencies